+Dale Miller

+INRIA-Futurs & École polytechnique

+and

+Alwen Tiu

-Dale Miller INRIA-Futurs & École polytechnique dale@lix.polytechnique.fr and Alwen Tiu École polytechnique & Penn State University tiu@cse.psu.edu
+École polytechnique & Penn State University

 The operational semantics of a computation system is often presented as inference rules or, equivalently, as logical theories.
 Specifications can be made more declarative and high-level if syntactic details concerning bound variables and substitutions are encoded directly into the logic using term-level abstractions (λ -abstraction) and proof-level abstractions (eigenvariables).
 When one wishes to use such logical theories to support reasoning about properties of computation, the usual quantifiers and proof-level abstractions do not seem adequate: proof-level abstraction of variables with scope over sequents (global scope) as well as over only formulas (local scope) seem required for many examples.
 We will present a sequent calculus which provides this local notion of proof-level abstraction via generic judgment and a new quantifier, ∇ , which explicitly manipulates such local scope.
 Intuitionistic logic extended with ∇ satisfies cut-elimination even when the logic is additionally strengthened with a proof theoretic notion of definitions.
-The resulting logic can be used to encode naturally a number of examples involving name abstractions, and we illustrate the uses of ∇ with the π -calculus and an encoding of object-level provability.
+The resulting logic can be used to encode naturally a number of examples involving abstractions, and we illustrate the uses of ∇ with the π -calculus and an encoding of provability of an object-logic.